danjames68/villas003/user/themes/quark/README.md

 Installing the Quark theme can be done in one of two ways.
 Our GPM (Grav Package Manager) installation method enables you to quickly and easily install the theme with a simple terminal command, while the manual method enables you to do so via a zip file.

 The theme by itself is useful, but you may have an easier time getting up and running by installing a skeleton.
-The Quark theme can be found in both the [One-page](https://github.com/getgrav/grav-skeleton-onepage-site) and [Blog Site](https://github.com/getgrav/grav-skeleton-blog-site) which are self-contained repositories for a complete sites which include: sample content, configuration, theme, and plugins.
+The Quark theme can be found in both the [One-page](https://github.com/getgrav/grav-skeleton-onepage-site) and [villa Site](https://github.com/getgrav/grav-skeleton-villa-site) which are self-contained repositories for a complete sites which include: sample content, configuration, theme, and plugins.

 ## GPM Installation (Preferred)